 I realized that health insurance premium is another major monthly cost.
 To keep costs low, I enrolled in a high-deductible plan with an HSA account.
 I was able to keep my premium payments under $50 per paycheck and put away some money in the HSA account.
 My employer also made contributions to my HSA account.
 The HSA balance in excess of $1000 is available for investing and growing.

 Life is too short to not have fun.

-You will make expenses, make sure you get something in return.
+You will incur expenses, so make sure you get something in return.
 Credit card miles and points are very rewarding in the US.
 If you get your strategy right, you can accumulate enough miles for a free vacation every year.
-God bless America!

 I had a strategy in place and accumulated enough points to fly return business class to India on Qatar Airways, to London on American and Delta.

 The story on that is reserved for a future blog post.

 I Also Made Mistakes During The Student Loan Repayment Journey

 I’m human and I made some mistakes while paying off my student loans.